 Note: The prioritized round-robin neighbor selection has not yet been implemented as it has been explained here.
 The structure exists, but is used for a diﬀerent purporse.

-IPM is available by default in LANs (Local Are Networks) and VLANs (Virtual LANs) , but not in the Internet .
 IMS runs on the top of DBS and provides eﬃcient native IPM, where available.
+IMS is available in LANs (Local Are Networks) and VLANs (Virtual LANs) , but not in the global Internet .

 All peers in the same LAN or VLAN have the same network address.
 When a joining peer receives the list of peers from its splitter, ﬁrst checks if there are neighbors in the same subnet.
 For all those peers, uses the IP address (all systems on this subnet), (default) port , to multicast (only) the chunks received from the splitter.
 Therefore, all peers in the same local network communicate using this multicast group address and port.
 The rest of external peers will be referenced using their public end-points.

 In TAS, the splitter request to each peer of the team the list of neighbors (peers that send chunks directly, in one hop).
 This communication is reliable (TCP) and transmits the lists as a collection of end-points.
 The number of requests per round is limited by the available bandwidth in the overlay, and by the request-ratio deﬁned at the splitter.
 Obviously, the higher the ratio, a more accurate description of the real connectivity in the overlay will be obtained.